 Example.
-Let sgn(x) be the function whose value is 1 if x is positive, -1 if x is negative, and 0 if x = 0.
-Prove that sgn(xy) = sgn(x) sgn(y).
+Let sgn(x) (the sign or signum function) be the function whose value is 1 if x is positive, -1 if x is negative, and 0 if x = 0.
+Prove the multiplicative identity sgn(xy) = sgn(x) sgn(y).

-There are three possibilities for x (positive, negative, zero) and likewise for y, leading to the following list of nine possibilities for x and y:
+There are three possibilities for x (it can be positive, negative or zero) and likewise for y, leading to the following list of nine possibilities for x and y: